-2. In order to correctly link the decrease of the C pools with the fluxes, it should be assumed that all losses of C from the respective pool are connected with mineralization of SOM to CO_2 .
-This assumption is very probable: even on sites with high precipitation, DOC leaching is at least one and, in most ecosystems, two orders of magnitude lower than the CO_2 flux from the soil (Siemens, 2003; Kindler et al., 2010).

-- 3. The calculation of decomposition rates (Eq.
+- 1. The main hidden assumption is that each C pool undergoes only decomposition and that there are no exchange between the pools (see above).
+This assumption cannot be tested because a homogeneous labeling (see below) of one soil C pool without labeling the others is impossible. - 2.
+In order to correctly link the decrease of the C pools with the fluxes, it should be assumed that all losses of C from the respective pool are connected with mineralization of SOM to CO2.
+This assumption is very probable: even on sites with high precipitation, DOC leaching is at least one and, in most ecosystems, two orders of magnitude lower than the CO2 flux from the soil (Siemens, 2003; Kindler et al., 2011). - 3.
+The calculation of decomposition rates (Eq.
 1), and thus of the contribution to the CO2 efflux from soil (Eq.
 2), is based on first-order kinetics.
-Decomposition of a pool may be limited not only by the pool size, but may also involve other factors, e.g. microbial activity (Blagodatski et al., 2010), therefore decomposition does not necessarily decrease exponentially. - 4.
+Decomposition of a pool may be limited not only by the pool size, but may also involve other factors, e.g. microbial activity (Blago-datski et al., 2010), therefore decomposition kinetics is not necessarily exponential.
+Also by application of continuous quality distribution instead of discrete pools, the decomposition will be non-exponential and the rate will slow down with time (Ågren and Bosatta, 1998; Bosatta and Ågren, 2003). - 4.
 It is assumed that the measured depletion of pools in the bare soil (without C input) corresponds to decomposition rates of the pools with continuous C input or plant cropping.
-This implies the absence of priming effects (Kuzyakov, 2010).
+This implies the absence of interactions between the pools and so of priming effects (Kuzyakov, 2010).
+It implies also that changed soil properties (e.g. decreasing water holding capacity) do not affect decomposition.

 An important advantage of the LTBF is that it is the only approach allowing estimation of decomposition rates of slow pools.
 Because fast pools are usually very small (see above), and will be depleted fast after the absence of C input, their changes are difficult to follow using the LTBF approach.
 In contrast, the gradual, continuous decrease of slow pools (e.g. black carbon, Vasilieva et al., 2011), can be estimated more precisely than by using other approaches.
+Additionally, the LTBF approach is very useful for estimation of continuous distribution of availability of soil C (Ågren and Bosatta, 1998).

-Despite the very few sites and relatively narrow applicability, I would encourage using this comparatively simple approach on all LTBF experiments to estimate the decrease

-25 of C pools (especially those with slow turnover) and thus to indirectly estimate their long-term contribution to the CO2 fluxes from soil.
+Despite the very few sites and relatively narrow applicability, I would encourage using this comparatively simple approach on all LTBF experiments to estimate the decrease of C pools (especially those with slow turnover) and thus to indirectly estimate their long-term contribution to the CO_2 fluxes from soil (Ruhlmann, 1999).